 Testing and Treatment for COVID-19

 For testing, per the Families First Coronavirus Response Act signed into law by President Trump on March 18, 2020, all testing for COVID-19 and services associated with the testing must be covered with no member cost sharing.
 Self-funded groups cannot opt out of covering COVID-19 testing with no cost sharing.

 For our fully insured plans, Medical Mutual is waiving cost sharing for inpatient treatment related to COVID-19, including hospitalizations and ground ambulance transfers for individuals with a positive COVID-19 diagnosis, through December 31, 2020.
 In addition, Medical Mutual will permanently cover FDA-approved medications and vaccines when they become available.

-Self-funded plans must contact your Medical Mutual representative by August 10, 2020, to change your benefits to cover all treatment associated with COVID-19.
+Self-funded plans must contact your Medical Mutual representative to change your benefits.
 If your plan does not have Medical Mutual stop loss coverage, you must contact your stop loss carrier to ensure coverage before making any benefit changes.